WristCoin/POS-Integration-SDK-Android/README.md

 ### Debiting Wristband Credit - Full Response

 For integrations that require the full resulting wristband status after a debit transaction, the full response version of the debit command is used.
-This returns the complete resulting wristband status as a TLV array which would then require validation and parsing (note: future releases of the SDK will have a TLV library provided for this purpose).
+This returns the complete resulting wristband status as a TLV array which is parsed into a ```AppWristbandState``` object called ```resultingWristbandState```.

 To request to debit one dollar (or pesos, euros, pounds, etc..):